Italian Armed Forces

 The Italian Armed Forces (Forze armate italiane, [ˈfɔrtse arˈmaːte itaˈljaːne]) encompass the Italian Army, the Italian Navy and the Italian Air Force.
 A fourth branch of the armed forces, known as the Carabinieri, take on the role as the nation's military police and are also involved in missions and operations abroad as a combat force.
-Despite not being a branch of the armed forces, the Guardia di Finanza has military status and is organized along military lines.
+Despite not being a branch of the armed forces, the Guardia di Finanza and Polizia di Stato is organized along military lines.

 These five forces comprise a total of 340,885 men and women with the official status of active military personnel, of which 167,057 are in the Army, Navy and Air Force.
-The President of the Italian Republic heads the armed forces as the President of the High Council of Defence established by article 87 of the Constitution of Italy.
+The President of Italy heads the armed forces as the President of the High Council of Defence established by article 87 of the Constitution of Italy.
 According to article 78, the Parliament has the authority to declare a state of war and vest the powers to lead the war in the Government.

+History

+The military history of Italy chronicles a vast time period, lasting from the military conflicts fought by the ancient peoples of Italy, most notably the conquest of the Mediterranean world by the ancient Romans, through the expansion of the Italian city-states and maritime republics during the medieval period and the involvement of the historical Italian states in the Italian Wars and the wars of succession, to the Napoleonic period, the Italian unification, the campaigns of the colonial empire, the two world wars, and into the modern day, with world peacekeeping operations under the aegis of NATO, the EU or the UN.
+The Italian Peninsula has been a centre of military conflict throughout European history due to its geostrategic position: because of this, Italy has a long military tradition.

+The Risorgimento movement emerged to unite Italy in the 19th century.
+The Kingdom of Piedmont-Sardinia took the lead in a series of wars to liberate Italy from foreign control.
+Following three Wars of Italian Independence against the Habsburg Austrians in the north, the Expedition of the Thousand against the Bourbons of the Two Sicilies in the south, and the Capture of Rome, the unification of the country was completed in 1871 when Rome was declared capital of Italy.

+The presidential standard of Italy (Stendardo presidenziale italiano) is the distinctive standard of the presence of the President of Italy.
+The presidential standard is one of the National symbols of Italy.
+The standard recalls the colors of the flag of Italy, with particular reference to the standard of the historic Italian Republic of 1802–1805; the square shape and the savoy blue border, whose use was maintained even in the Republican era, symbolize the four Italian Armed Forces, which are commanded by the President of Italy.
+Blue in heraldry also metaphorically symbolizes command.